Yoichiro1/Kategorisierung-von-Wirbeltierklassen-mithilfe-eines-Neuronalen-Netzwerks/README.md

-## Before:
+## Vorbereitung:
-1. Download the Anaconda Distribution (https://www.anaconda.com/download)
+1. Die Anaconda Distribution herunterladen (https://www.anaconda.com/download)
 2. Download Python
 3. Copy the PIP Installs into your Code Editor of Choice (We reccomend VS Code)
 4. Change the Directory (dir) variables (Code Containing such variables will have a comment just under all the library imports)